Fretboard Diagrams in Pelican

 Chord diagrams

-The plugin renders a chord block into a standard box diagram.
-The frets array runs low string to high (E A D G B e for standard tuning). x means muted, 0 is open.
+The plugin renders a fretdrom block with a chord key into a standard box diagram.
+The frets string runs low string to high (E A D G B e for standard tuning). x means muted, 0 is open, 1-9 are fret numbers.

 Fingers view

-Add a fingers array and each fretted dot shows the finger number:
+Add a fingers string and each fretted dot shows the finger number. - means no label:

 ```